-Asti executive to meet amid confusion over Leaving Cert exams
+ASTI executive to meet amid confusion over Leaving Cert exams

 In response to what it said was “a considerable amount of incorrect information” in circulation, the union issued a second statement on Saturday.
 Referencing one example of this “incorrect information”, the second statement said: “For the record, contrary to misinformation that is circulating no teacher will be required to do anything.
 The proposal from the Department of Education and Skills cannot be enforced.”

 The union reiterated its “welcome in principle” of the announcement that the Leaving Cert exams would go ahead this year.
-But the statement said Asti still had “ a number of serious concerns about elements of the announcement, and will be seeking clarifications in relation to these”.
+But the statement said the ASTI still had “a number of serious concerns about elements of the announcement, and will be seeking clarifications in relation to these”.

 Postponed